 Before doing any exercise, warming up is essential in the prevention of hip lock up.
 Before you begin your routine, walk at a moderate pace for at least five minutes.
 Once your muscles feel slightly warm, you’re better prepared to tackle your exercise routine.
 Your doctor or physical therapist may also teach you some exercises that are created specifically for strengthening the hip joint area so that future lock ups can be prevented.

-Here at Alliance Spine and Pain Centers , we take a comprehensive approach to treatment.
-Our pain management specialists, nurses, and physician assistants work together to make sure that a care plan tailored for your unique needs can be created.
+Here at Alliance Spine and Pain Centers, we take a comprehensive approach to treatment.
+Our pain management specialists, nurses, and physician assistants work together to make sure that a care plan tailored for your unique needs can be created if you need assistance to keep your hips from locking up.